 Very top: Add shredded cheese, a spoonful of sour cream, chopped green onions, cubed avocado or fresh cilantro to each bowl; the combinations for flavor and texture are endless.

-Tortilla Chips or Cornbread: Serve with tortilla chips; cornbread can also be nice on the side for a creamy, hearty recipe like this.
+Tortilla Chips or Cornbread: Tortilla chips to serve with; cornbread, too, can be wonderful alongside a creamy, hearty recipe like this.

-Lime Wedges: A squeeze of fresh lime juice brightens the flavors and adds a zesty finish.
+Lime Wedges: Squeezing fresh lime juice over the top brightens everything, cutting the richness and delivering a zippy finish.

-Side Salad: A crisp green salad with a tart vinaigrette to balance the pungency and richness of the soup.
+Side Salad: A salad of leafy greens with a zesty vinaigrette to cut through the soup’s pungency and richness.

 Storage and Meal Prep Tips: